oxfordtogether/ocl_tools/README.md

 default_form_builder OclTools::TailwindFormBuilder
 ```

-In order to use pagination component, you need to install `pagy` in your app:

-1. Add `pagy` gem
-2. Add `config/initializers/pagy.rb` (see dummy app for example)
-3. Add `include Pagy::Backend` in `application_controller.rb`

 Add the following to `javascript/controllers/index.js`.
 This loads the controllers from ocl_tools into the stimulus instance in your app.

 ```